eliasbagley/gitencrypt/README.md

 ## Setting up the repo in a directory or another machine

-If you later clone this repo to a new location, you will have to repeat step 3. to setup the filters again, and run `git reset HEAD --hard` to force the smudge filter to decrypt the first time.
+If you later clone your encrypted to a new location, you will have to repeat step 3. to setup the filters again, and run `git reset HEAD --hard` to force the smudge filter to decrypt the first time.
 After that you can use the git repo as normal.

 If you clone the repo onto a new machine, you will need to repeat the instructions from step 1, <b> but instead of running `./create_credentials.sh`, you must copy your old .credentials file from the other machine where it is set up. </b>